-We've Read The "Second Dossier" That Republicans Say Discredits The Trump-Russia Probe.
-Here's What It Says.
+Devin Nunes Has Promised Another Phase In His Push To Discredit The Trump-Russia Probe.
+Here It Is.

 - Winer showed the reports to his longtime friend Christopher Steele, the former British spy who had been investigating Trump’s activities in Russia for months.

-- And Steele gave the reports to the FBI in October 2016 as part of an arrangement developed months earlier when Steele began telling the FBI about his own research into Trump and Russia.
+- And Steele gave the reports to the FBI in October 2016 as part of an arrangement developed months earlier, when Steele began telling the FBI about his own research into Trump and Russia.
 Steele received the Shearer reports after he’d written most of his Trump-Russia dossier.

-It is not known what the FBI did with the reports and if they influenced the counterintelligence investigation the FBI started in July 2016 after receiving reports of contacts between Russians and Trump campaign officials.
+It is not known what the FBI did with the reports or if they influenced the counterintelligence investigation the FBI started in July 2016 after receiving reports of contacts between Russians and Trump campaign officials.

 The reports do not mention former Trump campaign adviser Carter Page.
 That makes it unlikely that they were included in the disputed Justice Department request in October 2016 for secret court approval to monitor Page.

-Note: This post has been updated to include a statement from the Wall Street Journal.